-Whether you’re looking for a side dish to serve with brisket, ribs or pulled pork you’ll find some great options for your next barbecue.
+Whether you’re looking for a side dish to serve with brisket, rib, pulled pork, or any other smoker recipe, you’ll find some great options for your next barbecue.

 25 delicious side dishes to serve at your next barbecue

 1) Southern Style Coleslaw (both sweet and tangy)

 If you have five minutes to spare, then you can whip up our very own perfectly balanced southern coleslaw recipe.
 If you have bought pre shredded cabbage you probably only need three minutes.

 Creamy, tangy and just a little bit sweet, it is sure to be a crowd pleaser.
 It is also versatile.
 For instance, if you have any coleslaw left over from the night before (which is unlikely, as it is so tasty) then pop it on a pulled pork tacos.